HimaxWiseEyePlus/WE_I_Plus_User_Examples/HIMAX_Yolo_Fastest_Person_Detection_Example/README.md

   - Build the example with
       - Model trained by COCO dataset:

-        We default use the model , `yolo.tflite` , trained by COCO dataset, just key-in following command on the console.
-Flash image name will be `yolo*.img`.
+        We default use the model , `yolo_coco.tflite` , trained by COCO dataset, just key-in following command on the console.
+Flash image name will be `yolo_coco*.img`.
         ```bash
-        make yolo
+        make yolo_coco
-        make flash example=yolo
+        make flash example=yolo_coco
         ```
       - Model trained by HIMAX dataset:

-        If you want to build the example with `yolo-fastest-1_1_160_person_himax.tflite`.
+        - If you want to build the example with `yolo_himax.tflite`.
+Just key-in following command on the console.
+Flash image name will be `yolo_himax*.img`.
-          - Change the define in `yolo_fastest/main_fuction.cc` line 14
+          ```bash
+          make yolo_himax
+          make flash example=yolo_himax
           ```
-            //#define COCO_DATASET 1
-            ```
-            to make it run the below anchor parameters, which is analyzed the distribution of anchors by our own HIMAX dataset.
+        - If you key-in above command, we will auto run the below anchor parameters at `yolo_fastest/main_fuction.cc` line 507 and 508 which is analyzed the distribution of anchors by our own HIMAX dataset.
             ```c++
             float anchor1[] = {19, 72, 34, 103, 73, 109};
             float anchor2[] = {6, 25, 12, 43, 34, 33};
             ```
-          - Change the define in Makefile
-            ```
-            #YOLO_DATASET ?= coco
-            YOLO_DATASET ?= himax
-            ```
-          - Just key-in following command on the console.
-Flash image name will be `yolo*.img`.
-            ```bash
-            make yolo
-            make flash example=yolo
-            ```
-  - Then, you should update the application, `yolo*.img` , in the flash.
+  - Then, you should update the application, `yolo_coco*.img` or `yolo_himax*.img`, in the flash.
     - Flash Image Update at Linux Environment [here](https://github.com/HimaxWiseEyePlus/bsp_tflu/tree/master/HIMAX_WE1_EVB_user_guide#flash-image-update-at-linux-environment)
-- After above steps, update `yolo*.img` to HIMAX WE1 EVB.
+- After above steps, update `yolo_coco*.img` or `yolo_himax*.img` to HIMAX WE1 EVB.
 After get data from sensor, we can display them on the console and see the images with bounding box on the PC TOOL.
   - You can see your detect results on the console .
     - Console (minicom)